auraphp/Aura.Router/docs/index.md

 ?>
 ```

-Similarly, optional params can be used as a generic catchall route:
+Similarly, optional attributes can be used as a generic catchall route:

 ```php
 <?php